 As humans we can’t help but to be visual people.
 Whether you’re passing a billboard, flipping through a magazine, watching TV or surfing the web.
 We see content everywhere.
 But do you remember any of it?
 Do you remember what that ad was for when scrolling down your social media page?

 Chances are, if it didn’t catch your attention then you probably won’t remember it.
-The best thing to do for your brand is to create content that not only stands out but is visually memorable.
+The best thing to do for your brand is to create content that not only stands out but also has visual elements that are memorable.
 And the best way to do that?
 Use our 10 social media graphic design tips.

 - Find Your Goal

-The first and most important of the graphic design tips when creating social media content is that you need to have a goal.
+The first and most important of the graphic design tips when creating social media content, and all of your digital marketing content, is that you need to have a goal.
 Setting up a goal will be the base in creating your design for your social media content.
 So let’s figure out what it is that you are trying to do and then let’s make a story out of it.

 Having a goal will not only help your design for social media content but it will also allow you to tell your message visually.
 Start by asking yourself a few questions: